kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 From this you can see the `story-preview` components content is coming from the server as HTML.
 The rendered markup only contains one instance of the components `title`, `score` and `url` properties thus **no double data**. `temp1._d` shows what data the component was given during instantiation but when `JSON.stringify(temp1.data)` it evaluates every property through looking it up in the components server rendered DOM.
 The comments (`<!---->`) in the response are to break up text nodes.
 You can try this demo out [here](http://40.115.126.159/).

+Not only is the state available to the component but is also public to other components.
+Running `JSON.stringify(document.querySelector("index-page").data, 0, 4)` should see a object with a array of stories.
+Those stories exist on the individual components but modifying externally is permitted: `document.querySelector("index-page").data.stories[2].title = "Hello World"`

 The resolved data is being pulled from the HTML content of the component.

 With fast and efficient hydration Prism server components can send standard HTML down with interactivity on the client.
 A component can mark that its content should be from the server via the `@RenderFromEndpoint` decorator which takes a parameterized url which points to endpoint which returns the content of the component.